Tilton on the Hill

 Tilton on the Hill is a village and (as just Tilton) a former civil parish, now in the parish of Tilton on the Hill and Halstead in the Harborough district of Leicestershire.
 The population of the civil parish of Tilton on the Hill and Halstead at the 2011 census was 601.
 It lies 2 miles north of the A47, on the B6047 to Melton Mowbray.
 Halstead civil parish was merged with Tilton on 1 April 1935, while the deserted medieval village of Whatborough was merged in on 1 April 1994.
 Marefield remains a separate civil parish, but is part of the Tilton Electoral Ward.
 In 1931 the parish of Tilton (prior to the merges) had a population of 152.
 St Peter's Tilton, the Parish Church is in the parish of Halstead, as is the vicarage.

 Tilton on the Hill is one of the highest places in East Leicestershire at 719 ft above sea level, with the Mill House standing at the highest point.
 Whatborough is the highest summit in the eastern half of the county.
 The centre of the village was designated a Conservation Area in 1975, with the boundaries updated in 1994 and 2005.

 In 2009, the village was named as the "Best Village in Leicestershire" in the Calor Village of the Year competition and also won Calor "Sustainability Village of the Year" for the Midlands.

 Services

 The village has one public house called the Rose & Crown and one general store.
-The village is served by a Fish and Chip van twice a week.

 The Village Hall stands near the centre of the village.